michaelmarty/UniDec/readme.md

 Added in full stack deconvolution on UniChromCD.
 This will deconvolve each frame in the chromatogram.
 It also includes the first use of chromatographic deconvolution, meaning that it can take info from adjacent scans and use that to help in deconvolution.
 That also means you can do chromatographic peak sharpening if you would like.
 To turn this on, switch to Centroid mode for the deconvolution output.

-Added in automated testing with the help of Codex.
+Added in automated testing, document building, and publishing with the help of Codex.

+As part of the automated builds, there should be an actual up-to-date Mac version!
+Thanks to Xavier who kept building it for me over the years.

 CD-MS modes will now use truncated file names.
 Too many people were hitting path length issues with the full file names.
 So, it will now be just conf.dat rather than [filename]_conf.dat.
+May decide to migrate the other windows to this.
+Let me know what you think.

 v.8.3.0